gouthambs/karuth-source/content/articles/stock-time-series-analytics.rst

 standard deviation of the returns.
 From an option-pricing model perspective volatility is calculated assuming a log-normal distribution for the returns.

+The alpha shown above is annualized by scaling by a factor of 12, the periodicity of returns.
+The same goes for volatility, which is scaled by :math:`\sqrt{12}` in order to annualize.